Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 Poor Lighting for Ambience, not Photography

 The lighting during the dancing at this Cardiff wedding was really poor.
-By pushing my camera to it’s limits, I took a series of atmospheric and fun shots that the couple loved.
+By pushing my camera to its limits, I took a series of atmospheric and fun shots that the couple loved.

 How to Photograph the First Dance

 Don’t worry if you can’t dance.
-Emma and Ben couldn’t, but played on this and had a fun filled first dance.
+Emma and Ben couldn’t, but played on this and had a fun-filled first dance.

-Top First Dance Tip: Couples are sometimes unsure about having a first dance as they feel they will embarrass themselves.
+Couples are sometimes unsure about having a first dance as they feel they will embarrass themselves.
 Don’t worry – just ‘be together‘.
 Go for it and have fun (as in the photo above).
 However you approach your dance is up to you, but don’t overthink it and do try to enjoy it… As far as photography goes, I think it is crucial to have a first dance as it really finishes off the set of photographs and the results can be well worth the effort.

-Grooms Stewart and Marco couldn’t really dance but did know how to have fun and threw themselves fully into the first dance at their same-sex wedding.
+Grooms Stewart and Marco couldn’t really dance, but did know how to have fun and threw themselves fully into the first dance at their same-sex wedding.

-A three piece play whilst Gloria and Oliver have their first dance.
+A three-piece play whilst Gloria and Oliver have their first dance.
 The streamers from the balloons made for some unusual shots when I moved closer.

 We’ve Danced Together, Now What?

 Groom Kolbe takes to the dance floor with his mum.
-I love it when this happens as it extends the family dancing a little bit and is very poignant and meaningful.
+I love it when this happens, as it extends the family dancing a little bit and is very poignant and meaningful.

 Annabel and James take to the floor for their first dance…